lsst-dm/dmtn-256/index.rst

 The `ip_diffim` package is a part of the LSST data processing pipelines, designed for Difference Image Analysis (DIA).
 It offers several options for processing, such as selecting different kernel sizes, matching PSFs with different techniques, or using different algorithms for object detection.
 It provides a set of tools for performing photometry on the difference images and generating catalogs of transient astronomical events.
 The `ip_diffim` package is a critical component of the LSST data processing pipeline and is expected to play a significant role in the discovery of new astronomical phenomena.

-The package contains necesary tasks and configurations to detect and measure changes in the brightness of sources in the sky, including new bright sources undetected in archival images.
+The package contains necessary tasks and configurations to detect and measure changes in the brightness of sources in the sky, including new bright sources undetected in archival images.
 In summary DIA takes two input images, a science image and a reference image (hereafter :math:`N` and :math:`R` respectively), and produces a "difference image" that contains the residual signal not accounted for with observing condition variations.

 The image equalization is derived from point-spread function (PSF) matching the reference :math:`R` to the :math:`N` image, by means of a transformation in the form of a kernel convolution :math:`k` (convolution here is the operator :math:`*` ).

 :math:`D = N - k * R`

-In this setting, the problem is being solved by transforming R so its PSF matches the PSF from N image, and the solution for kernel k is obtained by means of a basis function expansion and a linear chi square minization. typically k can express kernels that involve broadening of the PSF, but any scenario in which the operation turns into a de-convolution the method faces great difficulties.
+In this setting, the problem is being solved by transforming R so its PSF matches the PSF from N image, and the solution for kernel k is obtained by means of a basis function expansion and a linear chi square minimization. typically k can express kernels that involve broadening of the PSF, but any scenario in which the operation turns into a de-convolution the method faces great difficulties.
 These scenarios take place when the PSF of N is smaller in size than R PSF.
 Two mitigation strategies can be used to avoid this:

- #. perform a re-assignemnt of the "target" image: :math:`D = k*N - R`, named the "auto-convolution" mode
+ #. perform a re-assignment of the "target" image: :math:`D = k*N - R`, named the "auto-convolution" mode
  #. apply a previous convolution (i.e. "pre-convolution") to the N image with a given known kernel :math:`v`, so the effective PSF of it is broader than R image PSF and the solution for k it is no longer a de-convolution.
 As expressed in :math:`v*D = v*N - k*R` the final result of this method is the convolution of the difference image :math:`D` with the desired kernel :math:`v`.

 The `ip_diffim` package is capable of performing subtractions using these different DIA "flavors": conventional A&L, `auto-mode` convolution and "pre-convolution".